 Done!
 You'll be able to instantly access and download your new Return and Refund Policy.

-Before we go over how to write your Return Policy, let's clearly state what it is.
 A Return Policy is a policy that plainly outlines the scenarios and terms under which cancellations, returns, and refunds may occur.

 Many customers will check a Return Policy agreement before making a purchase since it is a legally binding agreement between the buyer and seller.
 Remember, many SaaS, ecommerce, and dropshipping companies do not share the same policies regarding cancellations, returns, or refunds at all.